• Home

 We live in the country in the Sierra Nevada foothills and while we enjoy the mild fall weather and gorgeous fall colors, we spend much of our weekends preparing for winter.
 After a day of repairing fences, leveling the pasture, loading the shed with hay, and installing heated water buckets, we need a stick-to-your-ribs kind of meal like chili.

-Last weekend while my husband and son repaired an 8 foot section of fence that blew over in the high winds, I ran to Save Mart and picked up some Lindsay Peppers to make a batch of white chili.
-They had a blinkie coupon for $1.00 off a bottle of peppers.
-Score!
+Last weekend while my husband and son repaired an 8 foot section of fence that blew over in the high winds, I ran to the grocery store and picked up some Lindsay Peppers to make a batch of white chili.
 I also picked up some cilantro, a lime, and chicken for the chili.
 And I bought some bell peppers and yogurt to make the cornbread.

 I add several types of Lindsay Peppers to my white chili recipe #FreshFinds from Save Mart